Land grabbing: Other relevant international principles, guidelines and instruments

 He found several thematic binding agreements also examined in the report: the 1992 Convention on Biological Diversity and the 1994 Convention to Combat Desertification.

 The UK encourages companies to abide by OECD guidelines for multinational enterprises which provide voluntary principles and standards for responsible business conduct for multinational corporations operating in or from countries adhering to the OECD Declaration on International Investment and Multinational Enterprises, including detailed guidance concerning information disclosure.
 However they do not, provide any specific recommendations on land.

-The researcher read the Global Witness et al. report also finds that ‘a number of instruments offer companies the opportunity to associate themselves with a set of principles or goals that demonstrate corporate social responsibility’ but most of these are largely ‘declarative’.
+The researcher's examination of the Global Witness et al. report also finds that 'a number of instruments offer companies the opportunity to associate themselves with a set of principles or goals that demonstrate corporate social responsibility' but most of these are largely 'declarative'.